strawberry-graphql/strawberry/docs/integrations/channels.md

 If you have read the Channels documentation, You should know by now that:

-1. ASGI application is a callable function that can handle multiple send / receive operations without the need of a new application instance.
+1. ASGI application is a callable that can handle multiple send / receive operations without the need of a new application instance.
 2. Channels is all about making ASGI applications instances (whether in another processes or in another machine)